Princess Theodora of Greece and Denmark (1906–1969): Alice's confinement

 Theodora, Margarita and Philip spent the summer of 1928 in Romania.
-Invited by Princess Helen, whose son Miachel I was the same age as Philip, the two young women and their brother stayed for several weeks in Sinaia.
+Invited by Princess Helen, whose son Michael I was the same age as Philip, the two young women and their brother stayed for several weeks in Sinaia.
 At the time, Prince Nicholas of Romania was still single and Helen wanted to see him marry one of her relatives, but her plans for her brother-in-law to marry one of her cousins came to nothing.

 A few months after this trip, Alice began to suffer from psychological problems.
 Struck by a mental health crisis, the princess convinced herself that she possessed healing powers and that she was receiving divine messages about potential husbands for her daughters.
 She then took herself for a saint and soon declared herself the bride of Jesus.
 Distraught by the situation, Prince Andrew finally made the decision to place his wife in a sanatorium.
 He took advantage of his family's stay in Darmstadt, Germany, in April 1930, to send Alice to a psychiatric hospital located in Kreuzlingen, Switzerland.

 In the months which followed, Theodora's three sisters successively married German princes.
 Sophie married Prince Christoph of Hesse in December 1930, followed by Cecilie who married Georg Donatus, Hereditary Grand Duke of Hesse in February 1931, and Margarita who married Gottfried, Hereditary Prince of Hohenlohe-Langenburg in April 1931.
 Theodora thus became the last of the four sisters to get married.